Department of Theology

 TH 254 Theology and Science 3 Cr

 This course examines how and why the relation of Theology and Science has taken shape in the history of Christianity, particularly in its becoming problematic since the rise of modernity.
 This requires a critical reflection upon philosophical positioning of these disciplines, drawing out important differences in “truth and method” while seeking a non-reductive dialogue.
-Based on these philosophical underpinnings, a theological re-thinking of God (“after Darwin”) and of creation will be explored, both in its opportunities and challenges for contemporary Christian faith.
-Spring semester, odd-numbered years.
+Based on these philosophical underpinnings, a theological re-thinking of God (“after Darwin”) and of creation will be explored, both in its oppor-tunities and challenges for contemporary Christian faith.
+Fall semester, even-numbered years

 TH 261 Wealth & Poverty in the Bible & Early Church 3 Cr